Mount Jefferson State Natural Area

 Amenities

-You'll find the park office, a picnic area, restrooms, and a couple of spectacular overlooks on the way up the road to the top.
+You'll find the park office, a picnic area, restrooms, and a couple of spectacular overlooks along the summit road on the way up to the top.
 But that's about it.
 Although this is one of the smaller recreation areas in the mountains, it is well worth the visit.

 November - February, 9 a.m. - 5 p.m.